 Please ensure your Wendy Wu Tours luggage tag is visible on your suitcase/hand luggage, as this may also assist your guide in identifying you.
-If at any stage you are unable to locate your representative, please contact our Japan ground operator on the number included in your final documents.

 TRANSPORT:

 Coaches: Coaches with air conditioning are used on our group tours for city sightseeing, short excursions to the countryside and longer transfers where necessary.
 Roads in Japan are extremely well maintained and are comparatively smooth compared with the rest of Asia.
 Coaches and minibuses do not have onboard toilet facilities; however, frequent bathroom stops are made for passenger's comfort.